 (4) increased scores on a measure of spiritual experiences assessed at the end of the study.

 Aside from these studies, researchers also conducted a study on the effects of mindfulness on implicit age and race bias, which can be measured through implicit association tests (IATs).
-Participants who meditated while listening to a mindfulness audio showed an increase in awareness of their thoughts and emotions, and a decrease in implicit age and race bias.
+Participants meditated while listening to a mindfulness audio.
+Afterward, they were observed and tested.
+They showed an increase in awareness of their thoughts and emotions, and at the same time, displayed a decrease in implicit age and race bias.

 In a follow-up study, participants were instructed to look at photos of people of various races and gauge whether they can be trusted to help them win money or to steal from them.
 Those who went through mindfulness training assigned equal levels of trust on different races.
 Meanwhile, those in the control group trusted whites more than black people.